 4.3.1 Salaried Employees accrue ESST based on their expected hours worked per week.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.03.)

 Example: Jeremy is a salaried Employee who generally works at least 40 hours per week.
-After 3 weeks, Jeremy will earn 4 hours of ESST (40 hours per week X 3 weeks = 120 hours I 30 = 4 hours of ESST).
+After 3 weeks, Jeremy will earn 4 hours of ESST (40 hours per week X 3 weeks = 120 hours / 30 = 4 hours of ESST).

-- 4.3.2 For Employees who are scheduled for on-call shifts and are paid for the scheduled time regardless of whether work is performed, Employers must calculate accrual of ESST based on all hours the Employee is scheduled. - 4.3.3 For Employees who are scheduled for on-call shifts and are compensated only if work is performed, Employers may calculate accrual of ESST based only on hours actually worked.
+4.3.2 For Employees who are scheduled for on-call shifts and are paid for the scheduled time regardless of whether work is performed, Employers must calculate accrual of ESST based on all hours the Employee is scheduled.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.03.)

+4.3.3 For Employees who are scheduled for on-call shifts and are compensated only if work is performed, Employers may calculate accrual of ESST based only on hours actually worked.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.03.)

 Example: Sara works for Rick's Restaurant in Saint Paul near the Xcel Energy Center.
 The Wild play a hockey game on Thursday night, and there is often a rush of customers before and after the game.
 Rick's Restaurant puts Sara on call for the night from 4:00 pm - 10:00 pm.
 At 6:00 pm, Rick's Restaurant calls Sara in and she works until 10:00 pm.
 Rick's Restaurant pays Sara only for the 4 hours worked.
-Sara earns ESST for the 4 hours she works, not for the 6 hours she was on call.
+Sara earns ESST for the 4 hours she worked, not for the 6 hours she was on call.

 4.3.4 When an Employee is separated from employment and rehired within 180 calendar days by the same Employer, the Employee is treated as if they never separated from employment.
 Previously accrued and unused ESST must be reinstated.
-The Employee is entitled to use the previously accrued ESST hours and accrue additional ESST hours once the Employee begins reemployment with the same Employer.
+The Employee is entitled to use the previously accrued ESST hours and accrue additional ESST hours once the Employee begins reemployment.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.10(c).)